oemanakina/recommender_system/README.md

 ---

-## Current Progress (Phase 2 Complete)
+## Current Progress (Phase 3 Complete)

-We have successfully implemented the first three phases of our development plan:
+We have successfully implemented the first four phases of our development plan:

 ### ✅ Phase 0: Project Scaffolding
 The project structure has been established, separating concerns like source code, data, and documentation.
 The original script has been moved to the `legacy` folder for historical reference.